jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

         #    'sleep_time: "8720/08/18 01:02"'
         # )

-  the terminal_ is your friend and shows the :ref:`AssertionError<what causes AssertionError?>` I got before.
+  the terminal_ is your friend, and shows the :ref:`AssertionError<what causes AssertionError?>` I got before.
 I keep switching between the `return statement`_ and ``raise ValueError`` until I get the :ref:`AssertionError<what causes AssertionError?>` that the ValueError_ messages do not match

 * I :ref:`interpolate<how to pass values>` ``wake_time`` and ``sleep_time`` in the message